Israel's Netanyahu faces calls to quit but is defiant in crisis

 A source close to Rivlin said he expected appeals to disqualify Netanyahu as a candidate because of the indictment.
 If the president does so, Netanyahu could be ejected by Likud.

-Two of the three cases involve news media outlets whose bosses allegedly received inducements from Netanyahu in return for more favourable coverage on his policies and personal conduct.
+Two of the three legal cases against Netanyahu involve accusations that he offered media bosses inducements in return for more favourable coverage of his policies and personal conduct.
+He has dismissed the accusations.

 EXPLAINER-"Give and Take" - the charges against Israel's Netanyahu

-(Additional reporting by Dan Williams, Tova Cohen and Nidal al-Mughrabi.
-Editing by XX)
+(Additional reporting by Dan Williams, Tova Cohen and Nidal al-Mughrabi; Editing by Tim Heritage and Andrew Heavens)

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202; Reuters Messaging: dan.williams.reuters.com@reuters.net))